Credit Card Fraud

 It is against the law to use someone else's credit card or credit card information without his or her permission.
 This offense is known as "credit card fraud," though the same rules apply for debit cards and access cards.
 Credit card fraud is a crime that often falls into the category of identity theft since these offenses usually involve the act of illegally using someone else's credit card information or other personal information.

 If you are facing criminal charges for alleged credit card fraud, now is the time to jump into action.
-Attorney Nic Cocis is a Temecula valley criminal defense attorney who has been practicing in the field of criminal law since 1999.
+Attorney Nicolai Cocis is a Temecula valley criminal defense attorney who has been practicing in the field of criminal law since 1999.

 California's Credit Card Fraud Statutes